koralium/Koralium/docs/source/gettingstarted.rst

     app.UseEndpoints(endpoints =>
     {
         ...
-        endpoints.AddKoraliumGrpcEndpoint();
+        endpoints.MapKoraliumArrowFlight();
         ...
     });
   ...
   }

-This will set up the required services and endpoints required to use Koralium over gRPC, which is the recomended endpoint.
+This will set up the required services and endpoints required to use Koralium with Apache Arrow Flight, which is the recomended endpoint.

-Installation (http/json)
+Installation - http/json
 *************************

 If you also want to support queries over normal http and return json that is possible.
-This is not recommended for production, but can be useful when developing the API.

 Install the following nuget packages:

 * Koralium
-* Koralium.Json
+* Koralium.Transport.Json

 In startup.cs, in the *ConfigureServices* method: